Google to give users more privacy control

 Such initiatives will improve security and privacy, but their success will be tied to consumers' confidence in Google.
 "In order for consumers to use Google, they need to be able to trust Google," says Mr Ma.
 But this will not be easy, as many consumers have the perception of Google not trying hard enough to address privacy concerns, he says.

-That said, he feels new privacy features in Android Q, such as auto-wiping browsing history, will help change consumers' perception.
+That said, he feels new privacy features in Android Q, such as auto-wiping browsing history, will help change consumers' perceptions.